thatrobotdev/.dotfiles/README.md

 All logging from this script will be preceeded by a "⚙" character

-If the script needs to get your attention, messages will be in CYAN$.
-Errors are RED$, and a new install is usually GREEN$.
+If the script needs to get your attention, messages will be in CYAN (if your terminal supports it, you'll hear a sound).
+Errors are RED, and a new install is usually GREEN.

 Options: